 I specialize is math tutoring.
 I have experience working with students in math ranging from learning to count all the way to Calculus.
 I enjoy helping a student gain confidence and find concept easy after previously finding it difficult.
 In my tutoring style I incorporate a lot of examples to help correlate the math concepts to everyday life.

-American InterContinental University-Online - Masters in Business Administration, Business Administration and Management
+Graduate Degree: American InterContinental University-Online - Masters in Business Administration, Business Administration and Management

 What is your teaching philosophy?

 I like to make teaching fun, and I try to use examples based on interests.
 I enjoy when a student comes to me when they don't understand, and they leave confident.

 What might you do in a typical first session with a student?

 The first thing I always do is ask about interests so that I can keep that in mind with when coming up with examples and problems.
 Then I would talk to the student and the parents to get a feel for their concerns, and then I would tell them both about my teaching style.

 How can you help a student become an independent learner?

 Making sure that I am not doing the work for them and asking questions to make sure that they understand what they are doing.